rishitamathur27/Cricket-T20-2023-Data-Analysis/README.md

   * Rename some of the columns.
   * Change "out/not out" column to "out" and changes values into boolean ones.
   * Remove useless character in the column "batsmanName"

+After this, link the tables (basically do data modelling) and then build DAX measures which would be useful to build actual visuals.
+For this, create a category/folder by clicking on "Enter Data" where we can keep all DAX measures.
+Further, right click on it and click on "New measure".

+We'll need to create the following DAX measures: